denismurphy/oxidation/README.md

 Oxidation is a collection of code snippets and examples that I've created while learning rust programming language.

-Think of it as a place where I experiment, make mistakes, and gradually maybe more proficient with Rust and it idioms.
+Think of it as a place where I experiment, make mistakes, and gradually more proficient with Rust and it idioms.

 ## 🎯 Project Goals